surendratiwari3/EchoServer/README.md

 # EchoServer

-echo server is created using golang echo framework.
+EchoServer is http server built on top of echo go framework. we have used logrus library for logging.